-Capstone believes that hospitals, including Tenet, HCA, Community, and Universal, will benefit from large, uncompensated care waivers favored by the Trump Administration.
+Medicaid managed care organizations (MCOs), namely Centene (CNC) and Molina (MOH) Capstone believes that hospitals, including Tenet, HCA, Community, and Universal, will benefit from large, uncompensated care waivers favored by the Trump Administration.

 During Trump's final weeks in office, the Centers for Medicare & Medicaid Services (CMS) approved significant uncompensated care (UCC) waivers in Florida, Texas, and Tennessee, three non-Medicaid expansion states.
 UCC waivers provide hospitals with additional funds for treating uninsured individuals.
 While waivers are considered 'demonstrations,' and therefore are often only approved short a few years at a time, the states received approval for 10 years, an intentional move designed to avoid funding reductions during future Democratic administrations as a punishment for not expanding Medicaid.
-Capstone believes that more states, including nonexpansion ones, could receive similar approvals under a Trump administration, boosting funding for hospitals with significant uninsured patient populations.